 The emission allowance cost for the natural gas combustion, which varies each month.
 Cap-and-Trade System is an economic tool of the Québec government aimed at reducing greenhouse gas emissions.
 Fuels consumed in Québec are covered by the Cap-and-Trade System through energy distributors like Gaz Métro.
 The sums collected will be invested by the government in, among other things, measures aimed at combating climate change.

-The price of the general distribution service is the sum of three components:
+The price of the general distribution service is the sum of two components: